Mark Rylance: 2010–2019: Career expansion

-2020s
+2020–present

-In 2020, Rylance appeared in Aaron Sorkin's legal drama The Trial of the Chicago 7 which premiered on Netflix.
-Rylance portrayed William Kunstler, Defense Counsel, co-founder of the Center for Constitutional Rights (CCR), board member of the American Civil Liberties Union (ACLU), and active member of the National Lawyers Guild.
-The film received near universal praise, and was nominated for six Academy Awards.
+On 8 September 2019 Rylance revealed to AlloCiné that he was cast to play Satan in the American filmmaker Terrence Malick's upcoming film The Last Planet (since renamed The Way of the Wind).
+In 2020 Rylance appeared in Aaron Sorkin's legal drama The Trial of the Chicago 7 which premiered on Netflix.
+He portrayed William Kunstler, defence counsel, co-founder of the Center for Constitutional Rights, board member of the American Civil Liberties Union, and active member of the National Lawyers Guild.
+The film received near universal praise and was nominated for six Academy Awards.

-On 8 September 2019, Rylance revealed to AlloCiné that he was cast to play Satan in American filmmaker Terrence Malick's upcoming film The Last Planet (since renamed The Way of the Wind).

-In 2021, Rylance, in the American science fiction film Don't Look Up, portrayed Peter Isherwell, the eccentric billionaire CEO of tech company BASH and top supporter of President Janie Orlean.

-Delayed by the COVID-19 Pandemic, "Dr Semmelweis", a new play, based on the life of Ignaz Semmelweis, written by Stephen Brown and Rylance completed an extended run at the Bristol Old Vic in January and February 2022.
+In the 2021 American political satire and science fiction film Don't Look Up, directed by Adam McKay, Rylance portrayed Peter Isherwell, a fictional eccentric billionaire CEO of tech company BASH and top supporter of President Janie Orlean.
+Delayed by the COVID-19 pandemic, Dr Semmelweis, a new play, based on the life of Ignaz Semmelweis, written by Stephen Brown and Rylance completed an extended run at the Bristol Old Vic in January and February 2022.
 Rylance played the lead role of Dr Semmelweis throughout the run in Bristol.

-In 2022, Rylance appeared in The Outfit, an American crime drama thriller film directed by Graham Moore (his directorial debut), as an English tailor, or, as he prefers to be called, a "cutter", in Chicago whose main clients are a family of gangsters.
+In 2022 Rylance appeared in The Outfit, an American crime drama thriller film directed by Graham Moore (his directorial debut), as an English tailor, or, as he prefers to be called, a "cutter", in Chicago whose main clients are a family of gangsters.
 In the same year, he appeared in the Luca Guadagnino-directed horror film Bones & All, which premiered at the 79th Venice International Film Festival on 2 September 2022, and Inland, a British drama directed by Fridtjof Ryder in his directorial debut.
+In 2023 Rylance once again took the lead role in Dr Semmelweis as it transferred to the Harold Pinter Theatre in London's West End.
+In 2024 he starred opposite J. Smith-Cameron in the West End revival of Juno and the Paycock at the Gielgud Theatre.

 Personal life

+Marriage and family

-Rylance is married to director, composer and playwright Claire van Kampen, whom he met in 1987 while working on a production of The Wandering Jew at the National Theatre.
-They were married in Oxfordshire on 21 December 1989.
+In 1989 Rylance married the composer and playwright Claire van Kampen, whom he met in 1987 while working on a production of The Wandering Jew at the National Theatre.
+They were married in Oxfordshire.
 Through this marriage, he became a stepfather to her two daughters from a previous marriage, actress Juliet Rylance and filmmaker Nataasha van Kampen.
 Nataasha died in July 2012 at the age of 28, following which Rylance withdrew from his planned participation in the 2012 Summer Olympics opening ceremony in London and was replaced by Kenneth Branagh.
+Claire van Kampen died from cancer in 2025.

-Rylance's brother, Jonathan Waters, died in May 2022, following a collision with a vehicle while cycling.
+Rylance's brother, Jonathan Waters, died in May 2022 following a collision with a vehicle while cycling.